TIBHannover/orkg-abstracts/README.md

 ## Direct Download

+The latest versions of the file, including a changelog, can be found at https://orkg.org/files/.

-You can download the abstracts dump by clicking on [this link](https://orkg.org/files/orkg_papers.csv), which you can also use for you downstream application to directly download the data without any authentication.
+You can download the abstracts dump directly by clicking on [this link](https://orkg.org/files/orkg_papers.csv), which you can also use for you downstream application to directly download the data without any authentication.